-The calibrations are carried out by comparing the indication of the instrument, or the value represented by a sample, with the measurement of corresponding known values with the relative uncertainties.
+The calibrations are carried out by comparing the indication of the instrument with the measurement of corresponding known values with the relative uncertainties.

-The calibration process of instruments and samples by laboratories accredited according to ISO / IEC 17025 consists in the comparison with a higher level reference sample and thus allows the measurements they produce to acquire the fundamental property of the metrological traceability to national or international samples.
+The calibration process of instruments and samples by laboratories accredited according to ISO / IEC 17025 consists in the comparison with a higher level reference sample and thus allows the measurements they produce to acquire the metrological traceability to national or international samples.